akhodakivskiy/VimFx/documentation/tools.md

 If you run `gulp sync-locales` with “en-US” as the base locale, a report is printed telling how complete all other locales are.
-Add `--sv-SE?` (note the question mark) to restrict the report to the “sv-SE” locale (you can of course substitue with any other locale).
+Add `--sv-SE?` (note the question mark) to restrict the report to the “sv-SE” locale (you can of course substitute with any other locale).
 In that case, every line (including line number) that don’t differ compared to “en-US” is also be printed.